TheCircularK/TheCircularK/README.md

 - Hi, I’m @TheCircularK.
-- I program sometimes.
+- I program in Javascript, Node, C++, and Python.
-- You probably shouldn't trust my code.

 <!---
 TheCircularK/TheCircularK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.